Formation (association football): 4–2–3–1

 A flexible formation in prospects to defensive or offensive orientation, as both the wide players and the full-backs may join the attack.
 In defence, this formation is similar to either the 4–5–1 or 4–4–1–1.
-It is used to maintain possession of the ball and stopping opponent attacks by controlling the midfield area of the field.
+It is used to maintain possession of the ball and stop opponent attacks by controlling the midfield area of the field.
 The lone striker may be very tall and strong to hold the ball up as his midfielders and full-backs join him in attack.
 The striker could also be very fast.
 In these cases, the opponent's defence will be forced to fall back early, thereby leaving space for the offensive central midfielder.
 This formation is used especially when a playmaker is to be highlighted.
 The variations of personnel used on the flanks in this set-up include using traditional wingers, using inverted wingers or simply using wide midfielders.
 Different teams and managers have different interpretations of the 4–2–3–1, but one common factor among them all is the presence of the double pivot.
 The double pivot is the usage of two holding midfielders in front of the defence.

 At international level, this formation is used by the Belgian, French, Dutch and German national teams in an asymmetric shape, and often with strikers as wide midfielders or inverted wingers.
 The formation is also currently used by Brazil as an alternative to the 4–2–4 formation of the late 1950s to 1970.
 Implemented similarly to how the original 4–2–4 was used back then, use of this formation in this manner is very offensive, creating a six-man attack and a six-man defence tactical layout.
 The front four attackers are arranged as a pair of wide forwards and a playmaker forward who play in support of a lone striker.
 Mário Zagallo also considers the Brazil 1970 football team he coached as pioneers of 4–2–3–1.